-CHARCOAL FILTER- Remove and replace the charcoal filter at the first signs of chemical odor entering the cab.

-filters in the cab, undo the thumb screws on the cover (figure 92-2, item A) and carefully remove the filters.
-Wipe the cover clean with a damp
+CHARCOAL FILTER- Remove and replace the charcoal filter at the filters in the cab, undo the thumb screws on the cover (figure 92-2, item A) and carefully remove the filters.
+Wipe the cover clean with a damp cloth and allow to dry before replacing.